top of page

 Centennial Park, NSW

-Centennial Park weddings are great for any couples who want a splice of nature close to home.
+Centennial Park weddings are great for couples who want a slice of nature without actually leaving Sydney.

-Even though you’re still right in Sydney, it somehow feels removed from the chaos for a little while, which makes it perfect for couples wanting something relaxed, grounded and outdoorsy without disappearing entirely into the countryside.
+Even though you're still right in the middle of the city, it somehow feels removed from the chaos for a little while.
+That makes it perfect for couples wanting something relaxed, grounded and outdoorsy without disappearing entirely into the countryside.

 I love how versatile the park is too.
-You can create something elegant and polished or something much more casual and natural depending on the location and setup.
-I'll run you through some of my favourites:
+You can create something elegant and polished or something much more casual and natural, depending on the location and setup.

-Paperbark Grove offers a stunning corridor between paperbark trees that feels like nature is creating a natural, framed aisle way just for you.
-It's very close to the Centennial Homestead for your reception and parking and accessibility is very easy here.
-Although its not as private as most of the other spots.
+Paperbark Grove offers a stunning corridor between paperbark trees that feels like nature has created a perfectly framed aisle just for you.
+It's very close to Centennial Homestead for your reception, and parking and accessibility are relatively easy here.
+The trade-off is that it's not as private as some of the other spots.

-Centennial Homestead is the heart of the park and backs up all these spots with an incredible newly renovated reception space that also doubles as an incredible ceremony venue incase of wet-weather.
+Centennial Homestead is the heart of the park and backs up all these locations with an incredible newly renovated reception space that also doubles as a ceremony venue in case of wet weather.

-Pro Tip: When shopping for the right space for you at Centennial park, just have a think about logistical things like accessibility, nearest bathrooms, and practice how you want to get dropped off and walk down the aisle.
-Each of these spots offers something different so choosing a spot that ticks all your priority boxes will be a massive game changer.
+Pro Tip: When choosing the right space at Centennial Park, think about the boring-but-important stuff too: accessibility, the nearest bathrooms, where you'll be dropped off and how you want to make your entrance.
+Each location offers something different, so choosing a spot that ticks all your priority boxes will be a massive game changer.

 Centennial Park Wedding Celebrant - The Guy with the Blue Bow Tie 1_edited.jpg